Loy6410/ios16-tweaks/README.md

 - Nexus (Havoc) - sends you to safe mode
 - Prysm - sends you to safe mode
 - VolVibes (Havoc) - doesn't work and crashes settings when trying to open its preferences
+- YellowPages 2 - not activating with trueCaller
 # Credits
 - Roothide Bootstrap - [roothidedev](https://github.com/roothide/Bootstrap)
 - Serotonin semi-jailbreak - [mineek and htrowii](https://github.com/mineek/Serotonin)